tbidne/unicode-grapheme/lib/unicode-grapheme/README.md

 # Description

-`unicode-grapheme` is a library for handling grapheme clusters without any external dependencies.
+`unicode-grapheme` is a library for handling grapheme clusters without any external (non-haskell) dependencies.
 In particular, the primary motivation is breaking text into grapheme clusters i.e. providing functions:

 ```haskell
 -- A 'UnicodeFunction a b' is a function (a -> b) that works across all supported unicode versions.